 This kVA calculator will help you determine the apparent power over a particular operating voltage and current.
-In the same manner, it also works as a volts and amps to kVA calculator.
+Similarly, it also works as volts and amps to kVA calculator.
 As an added feature, this tool can also function as a kVA to kW calculator to help you easily convert kVA to kW or kVA to watts.

 In this tool, you will learn what kVA means, the difference between kVA and kW, and how to calculate kVA using the apparent power formulas.
 Keep on reading to start learning.